sagarsy2050/Prediction-of-Coronary-Heart-Disease-uses-Machine-Learning/README.md

 * Heart Rate: heart rate (Continuous - In medical research, variables such as heart rate though in fact discrete, yet are considered continuous because of large number of possible values.)
 * Glucose: glucose level (Continuous)

-# Conclusion
+# Result Analyzed

-The importance of predicting Heart Disease and how ML can help has been presented here

-Too much of Noise data in the HER dataset as a challenge was highlighted

-Logistic Regression classifier was compared with 4 other supervised classifiers that had been historically used to build turnover models
+The dataset is provided based on study on residents of the town of Framingham, Massachusetts.
+The classification goal is to predict whether the patient has 10-year risk of future coronary heart disease (CHD).The dataset provides the patients’ information.

+It is seen that Random Forest and Logistic Regression performs better than the other classifiers during training and that Logistic Regression is better than Random Forest during testing.

-The results demonstrate that the LR classifier is a superior algorithm in terms of significantly higher accuracy, relatively low runtimes and efficient memory utilization for predicting CHD.
+The LR classifier outperforms the other classifiers in terms of accuracy and memory utilization.

+For class imbalance issue though we used XG Boost and feature selection in Random Forest it did not help much

+Another important point is the over-fitting suffered by classifiers other than XGBoost despite regularization or introduction of randomness, as the case maybe.

+XGBoost overcomes this problem due to its excellent inherent regularization and hence works perfectly for the noisy data from the HRIS.

+However LR worked better as compared to other models, the AUC score was also 91%.